zhang-mickey/algorithms/README.md

 (3) augment each edge and the total flow
 # Approximation algorithm
 How should we design algorithms for problems where polynomial time is probably an unattainable goal?
+ρ-approximation algorithm.
+・Runs in polynomial time.
+・Solves arbitrary instances of the problem
+・Finds solution that is within ratio ρ of optimum.

 ## greedy algorithms
 ### Load balancing problem